Brum99/CourseManagementApp/README.md

 If needed, navigate to the course withdrawal section.
 Select the courses you wish to withdraw from and confirm the withdrawal.

 Export Enrolled Courses:

-In the CMS interface, find the export functionality or option.
+In the CMS interface, find the export option.
-Select the desired export format (e.g., CSV, Excel).
-Choose a file location and export the enrolled courses.
-Note: For detailed instructions on using specific features or navigating through the CMS, consult the CMS documentation or user guide.
+Once you have clicked the export a .txt file will appear in the projects resources folder.

+Any questions please email: samdpeterson1999@gmail.com